 What Is Communication Apprehension and How Do You Beat It?

-Some people might feel butterflies in their stomachs when they experience communication apprehension, while others might have a more severe response, such as a panic attack.
+And the way people feel this anxiety can be different.
+Some people might feel butterflies in their stomachs when they experience communication anxiety, while others might have a more severe response, such as a panic attack.

-Whether you're a leader in your workplace dealing with communication apprehension or you're aware that several of your employees are dealing with anxiety surrounding communicating with others, you'll be glad to know that there are strategies and methods you can use to overcome CA and reduce the stress and anxiety of communicating.
+Whether you're a leader in your workplace dealing with communication apprehension, or you're aware that several of your employees are dealing with anxiety about communicating, you'll be glad to know there are strategies and methods you can use to overcome communication apprehension, reduce the stress and anxiety of communicating, and feel more confident in those situations.

 - Improve communication skills